vuxcode/we1-project-gentlelynx/README.md

 # Project Notes

-> You can use this section of the file to keep notes about your project as you work on it
+> 2025-04-15: Not particularly fond of the color scheme.
+Need to try some other options further into the project.

 # Project Summary

 > Before the final submission date you should include a "PROJECT SUMMARY" in this section here.